Kentucky RN to MSN Programs

 RN to MSN Salary Comparison

 Completing a graduate degree in nursing leads to prestigious nursing careers, better patient outcomes, and higher salaries.
-For example, a Clinical Nurse Specialist with an MSN in Louisville, Kentucky earns an annual base salary of approximately $95,530, while a general registered nurse in the same city earns an average salary of $60,046.
+For example, a Clinical Nurse Specialist with an MSN in Louisville, Kentucky earns an annual average salary of approximately $100,500, while a general registered nurse in the same city earns an average salary of around $65,000.
 With salary increases like this, graduate degrees in nursing are becoming a common goal for ambitious RNs.